DevKica/brain/content/Knowledge/Books/Think and grow rich.md

 > [!Hint] Knowledge will not attract money
 >
 > **UNLESS** it is organized, and intelligently directed, through practical plans of action, to the definite end of accumulation of money.
 Lack of understanding of this fact has been the source of confusion to millions of people who falsely believe that “knowledge is power.” **It is nothing of the sort!** Knowledge is only potential power.
 It becomes power only when, and if, it is organized into definite plans of action, and directed to a definite end.

+#### Habits
+> [!Hint] Invisible harmful habit
+>
+> Every intelligent person knows that stimulation in excess, through alcoholic drink and narcotics, is a form of intemperance which destroys the vital organs of the body, including the brain.
+Not every person knows, however, that over indulgence in sex expression may become a habit as destructive and as detrimental to creative effort as narcotics or liquor.